-We've documented 29 accessibility features for Coffee Talk in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 29 accessibility features for Coffee Talk.
+Strongest in Visual and Controls but also has features in Getting Started, Reading, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Coffee Talk is an interactive story about a barista working in a coffee shop in Seattle.
-You listen to customer's concerns about life and love, in a retro pixilated world backed with lo-fi chilled hip-hop music.
+You listen to customers' concerns about life and love, in a retro-pixilated world backed with lo-fi chilled hip-hop music.

 We've documented 6 accessibility features for Controls in Coffee Talk which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.